jermbo/Talks/VueTypeScript/README.md

 }
 ```

 Now when trying to call import something manually, you can refer to the `@alias/` and have the auto complete kick in.
-The auto import also has helpful suggestions as well, but it will add the relative path. ( Not sure if this is something that can be fixed or even if its a big deal. )
+The auto import also has helpful suggestions as well, but it will add the relative path. ( Not sure if this is something that can be fixed or even if it's a big deal. )

 #### CAUTION ALERT